Shirlazybrat/100-days-of-code/r1-log.md

 Continuing to build my interactive Android app with the help of Udacity.
 Adding buttons that increment and decrement, debugging using Android Studio and more.

 ### R1D20
 More building of my interactive Android app with the help of Udacity.
-Tha app can display dynamic text after the click.
+The app can display dynamic text after the click.
 Progress!!!

+### R1D21
+Going through exercies to implement more interavtivity in another Android app with the help of Udacity.